 Our most important journey, the act of sending an international payment, is easily accessible from the dashboard and consists of four simple steps: Amount, Recipient, Confirmation and Payment.
 We designed this flow to be triggered as an over-panel to give users full clarity of the task at hand.
 Along the journey, users can easily select their currency via the Currency widget and then proceed to selecting the Recipient and processing the Payment.
 We also included a side panel component to display important information and tips about banking terms to ensure customers were fully informed as to the process.

-Payment and recipient dashboard
+Payments and recipients dashboard

 When you log into the service, the first thing you see is the Dashboard.
 This allows you to easily access your transaction history and activity, as well as your recipients and payment cards, giving users full control of their online payments from the get go.
 Aside from accessing this key information, users can also quickly and simply make an International Payment using the clear call to action button at the top of the dashboard.
 Side panel cards also allow users to perform quick actions like viewing your wallet or adding payment cards.